rockthejvm/rockthejvm-site/src/content/articles/event-streaming-in-apache-pulsar-with-scala/index.md

 - Again, first we create our consumer configuration.
 Here we specify a subscription name, the topic we want to subscribe to, a name for our consumer, the position we want our consumer to start consuming messages from - here we specify Earliest - which means the subscription will start reading after the last message it has acknowledged.
 - Finally, we specify the SubscriptionType - here it is of type Exclusive which is also the default subscription type (more on subscription types in a bit).
 - With our configuration in place, we set up a new Consumer using the configuration we have created and then we have a simple consumer loop - all we do is read a new message using the receive method, which blocks until a message is available, then we acknowledge the message and finally we print the total messages received so far along with the messageId that was acknowledged.
-- Note here that when a new message is received you need to acknowledge it back to the client if everything was successful, otherwise you need to provide a negative acknowledgement for the message using the negativeAcknowledge(<messageId>) method.
+- Note here that when a new message is received you need to acknowledge it back to the client if everything was successful, otherwise you need to provide a negative acknowledgement for the message using the negativeAcknowledge(&lt;messageId&gt;) method.
 - With our consuming implementation in place we have a working publish-subscribe application that generates sensor events to a pulsar topic and a consumer that subscribes to it and consumes those messages.
 - A complete implementation of the consumer can be found [here](https://github.com/polyzos/pulsar-scala-streams/blob/main/src/main/scala/io/ipolyzos/consumers/SensorEventConsumer.scala).

-## 5. Apache Pulsar Subscription Types
+## Apache Pulsar Subscription Types

 As mentioned during the blog post, Apache Pulsar provides unification of both messaging and streaming patterns and it does so, by providing different subscription types.